The Solar System

 Mercury

 Mercury is the smallest and closest planet to the Sun.
 Mercury has no moons and has no special features other than impact craters and lobed ridges.
 Mercury’s thin atmosphere consists of particles blasted off by the solar wind from the Sun.
-It has a large iron core and a thin mantle layer, possibly due to constant impacts which prevent its layers from developing over time.
+It has a large iron core and a thin mantle layer, possibly constant impacts which prevent its layers from developing over time.

 Venus